counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 **Can participants sign new state off-chain during an on-chain challenge?**

 It is possible that an application may have a challenge initiated on-chain and then have some state updated correctly off-chain.
 This would likely only occur in the case of a software error, but nonetheless it is possible.
-In the case of a state machine progression then there is a uniquely non-fault-attributable scenario that can occur:

-- Honest party A initiates a challenge on-chain with B after B is unresponsive at nonce `k`
-- B comes back online and tries to update the state of the application by signing a unilateral action (thereby incrementing the nonce to `k + 1`) and sending it to A
-- B _also_ goes to chain and makes an on-chain challenge progression with a _different_ action, thereby incrementing the `challengeNonce` to `1`

-A is now in a bizarre spot where he can _either_ respond to the challenge on-chain again (making the `challengeNonce` equal to `2`) or he could sign the state with nonce `k + 1`.
-In the latter case, the newly doubly-signed (`k + 1`)-versioned state would be able to be submitted on-chain and **overwrite** whatever state was on-chain with `challengeNonce` at `1`.
+In this situation, whatever state has been put on-chain at some versionNumber `k` is considered to be _more valid_ than any off-chain signed state at versionNumber `k`.
+In order to progress the state off-chain, you would need to sign a new state with versionNumber `k + 1`.

 **Can we punish stale state attacks?**

-A challenge for an `n`-party off-chain application is considered to be provably malicious if the `nonce` of the challenge was `k` and someone was able to respond with a state signed by the `latestSubmitter` where the `nonce` of _that challenge response_ was at least `k + 2`.
+A challenge for an `n`-party off-chain application is considered to be provably malicious if the `versionNumber` of the challenge was `k` and someone was able to respond with a state signed by the `latestSubmitter` where the `versionNumber` of _that challenge response_ was at least `k + 2`.

-The reason why the same version of the above scenario with `nonce` equal to `k + 1` is not considered malicious is that the following situation might occur by an honest party:
+The reason why the same version of the above scenario with `versionNumber` equal to `k + 1` is not considered malicious is that the following situation might occur by an honest party:

-- Honest party A signs state with nonce `k` and send it to B. Then, B countersigns and sends to A
+- Honest party A signs state with versionNumber `k` and send it to B. Then, B countersigns and sends to A
-- Honest party A signs state with nonce `k + 1` and send it to B, Then, B is unresponsive
+- Honest party A signs state with versionNumber `k + 1` and send it to B, Then, B is unresponsive

-In this situation, honest party A holds a signed copy of state with nonce `k` signed by B and can initiate a challenge on the blockchain.
-However, it is possible that B did in fact receive the signed state with nonce `k + 1` and can then respond to the challenge with this.
+In this situation, honest party A holds a signed copy of state with versionNumber `k` signed by B and can initiate a challenge on the blockchain.
+However, it is possible that B did in fact receive the signed state with versionNumber `k + 1` and can then respond to the challenge with this.
 Therefore, we must require that a state put on chain have at least `k + 2` to be considered an attempt at a stale state attack.

 **Where is the mapping from app definition to outcome type stored?**